-At the initial appointment, you will see an audiologist who will ask you questions regarding your deafness, medical history, hearing aids, lifestyle, motivation and listening goals.
-They will then do some tests, including a hearing test and speech tests, to determine if you may be entitled to an NHS-funded cochlear implant.
-At the end of the appointment, they will let you know whether you meet the cochlear implant criteria or if you require further investigations.
+At the initial appointment you will see an audiologist who will ask you questions regarding your deafness, medical history, hearing aids, lifestyle, motivation and listening goals.
+They will then perform some tests including a hearing test and speech tests to establish if you may be entitled to an NHS-funded cochlear implant.
+At the end of the appointment they will let you know whether you meet the cochlear implant criteria or if you require further investigations.
 If you meet the criteria, they will discuss the next steps with you if you wish to proceed with the rest of the assessment process.
-If you don't meet the criteria, they will discuss the reasons for it and provide advice on future management (review later, consider different hearing aids, etc.)
+If you don't meet the criteria, they will discuss the reasons for it and will provide advice on future management (review at a later date, consider different hearing aids, etc.)